andrevier/basicAuth/README.md

 </dependency>
 ```

+### Project Structure

 In this project, we use basic authentication, which transfers credentials as username:password pairs encoded in Base64.
-This method is not secure for protecting requests but is used here to simplify the example.
+Please note that this is not a secure way to protect requests, but it is used here for simplicity and illustrative purposes.

-After creating the project, we add a controller with an endpoint that the client can access to return a simple message such as "Hello, world!".
+After creating the project, we add a controller with an endpoint that the client can access, returning a simple message such as "Hello, world!".

 ```java
 // Controller.java